 - Coordinating thread

-Slice each square in half along the diagonal, using a ruler and rotary blade, making two right triangles.
-You could also draw a line and cut with scissors, but I find the rotary cutter method a lot faster.
+Slice each 4″ x 4″ square in half along the diagonal, using a ruler and rotary blade, making two right triangles:

-I have a rotary blade dedicated to cutting paper — I just set it aside for whenever I want to cut paper, since paper dulls the blade faster than fabric
+(note: I have a rotary blade that I’ve dedicated to cutting paper — I just set it aside for whenever I want to cut paper, since paper dulls the blade faster than fabric)

 Lay out your flags in the order you’d like.
 The length is up to you and the number of flags you have.
 I didn’t put my flags in perfect alternating order, but mixed it up a bit.
 I didn’t want it to look too perfect, but that’s up to you.
 Stack them in a pile, from the first flag at the top to the last flag at the bottom.